 Departure

-At the end of the trip we have included a transfer back to Otta station, where you can then take connecting trains to Oslo.
-The train arrives at Oslo Gardermoen at 1432hrs which should allow time for flights booked from around 1630hrs.
+At the end of the trip we have included a transfer back to Otta station, where you can then take a bus and train to Oslo.
+The 08:35hrs bus from Otta to Lillehammer, followed by the 11:11hrs train from Lillehammer arrives at Oslo Gardermoen Airport at 13:01hrs.
+We would suggest booking flights out from the airport from 15:00hrs.

 Activity, Injury and Mountain Rescue